cameron-suth/2025-4216COMP-Team10/Questions.md

 Does an icrease in valence equate to an increase in dancability? - Reece

 based off the most popular songs, which genre is the most popular? - Reece

+Does the song being acoustic impact the popularity of the song? - Josh A

+Does speechiness increase song popularity? - Josh A